 - The dates for the one-week editorial residency at McCraith House are subject to availability and consultation with RMIT staff.

-- Economy-class flights to and from Melbourne for the editorial residency will be covered for winners outside Victoria.
+- Domestic economy-class flights to and from Melbourne for the editorial residency will be covered for winners outside Victoria.
 Winners are responsible for their own travel between Melbourne and McCraith House (approximately 90 km, with public transport options).

 - The shortlisted entrants will have one editorial meeting of approximately 2 hours with a member of the HGB editorial team within three months of the winner being announced.
 The meeting will be via video call or in person at the company’s office in Richmond, Victoria; any travel costs associated with this meeting will be borne by the shortlisted entrant.